-AUIS requires all applicants to complete the AUIS English Placement Test provided at the AUIS or an equivalent test.
-Applicants in Erbil, Baghdad and Basrah may take TOEFL ITP at AMIDEAST instead of the AUIS English Placemen Test.
+\AUIS requires all applicants to complete the AUIS English Placement Test provided at the AUIS or an equivalent test.
+For applicants in Erbil, Baghdad and Basrah, AUIS will run English Placement Tests once or twice a month on a regular basis throughout the admission cycle.
 Since the Fall 2017, all English scores will earn an offer of admissions to AUIS, but English level placement will depend on exact score.
-Both AUIS English Placement Test and TOEFL ITP are diagnostic tests to place a student in the proper level.
+The AUIS English Placement Test is a diagnostic test to place a student in the proper level.

-All applicants are assumed to take the AUIS English Placement Test at AUIS or the TOEFL ITP at AMIDEAST (Erbil, Baghdad, Basrah) unless (a) the applicant has already completed the TOEFL iBT or IELTS; or (b) AUIS formally recommends the applicant to take another exam.
+\All applicants are assumed to take the AUIS English Placement Test at AUIS or at AUIS related venues in Erbil, Baghdad, Basrah unless (a) the applicant has already completed the TOEFL iBT or IELTS; or (b) the AUIS test waiver policy applies to the applicant.